September 20, 2025

 🧠 What to Do With Gold at Home

-If you’ve got jewelry, coins, or broken pieces with real gold content, start by verifying.
-Use a jeweler’s loupe or acid test to confirm karat.
+Got jewelry, coins, or broken pieces with real gold content?
+Start by verifying.
+Use a jeweler’s loupe or acid test to confirm the karat.
 Weigh it in grams, check the current price per gram, and subtract any refining or handling fees.
-For items like this mug, the gold isn’t meltable—but it still helps the resale price.

 🧪 At-Home Gold Testing Kits